Informing the news with The Journalist’s Resource

 Clark Merrefield, senior editor, economics.
 He joined The Journalist’s Resource in 2019 after working as a reporter for Newsweek and The Daily Beast, as a researcher and editor on three books related to the Great Recession, and as a federal government communications strategist.
 He was a John Jay College Juvenile Justice Journalism Fellow and his work has been awarded by Investigative Reporters and Editors.
 Merrefield earned a bachelor’s degree in industrial and labor relations from Cornell University and a master’s degree from the Craig Newmark Graduate School of Journalism.
 He grew up in the St. George neighborhood of Staten Island, New York.
 An interesting fact: Merrefield played trombone in the 1999 New York Yankees championship parade. @cmerref

 Naseem Miller, senior editor, health.
-She joined The Journalist’s Resource in 2021 after working as a health reporter in newspapers and medical trade publications for nearly two decades.
+She joined The Journalist’s Resource in 2021 after working as a health reporter in local newspapers and national medical trade publications for nearly two decades.
 Before joining JR, she was a senior health reporter at the Orlando Sentinel, where she covered the Pulse nightclub mass shooting and was part of the team that was a 2016 Pulitzer Prize finalist for its coverage of the tragedy.
 In 2017, she co-started the Journalists Covering Trauma Facebook group as a gathering place for reporters and editors and an information resource about journalists’ mental health and responsible reporting of tragedies.
 She continues to administer the page and frequently speaks to journalists about trauma and journalism.
-She graduated from the University of Central Florida with a bachelor’s degree in molecular and microbiology and later earned a master’s degree in multimedia journalism and public affairs from American University.
-An interesting fact: Miller enjoys working on intricate crochet projects in her spare time, a skill she learned from her grandmother when she was young. @NaseemMiller
+She graduated from the University of Central Florida with a bachelor’s degree in molecular and microbiology and later earned a master’s degree in journalism at American University in Washington, D.C.
+An interesting fact: Miller enjoys working on intricate crochet projects in her spare time, a skill she learned from her grandmother. @NaseemMiller